 MDOCS has opportunities whether you are starting out or an expert.
 Why?
 We'd love to have Skidmore faculty build and contribute to a broad range of documentary opportunities across the disciplines.

 Take a course that develops your documentary skills.
-We'll pay for an online course at Duke University's Center for Documentary Studies --Interested in Writing Memoir, Interviewing for Story, Audio Postcards, the Power of Archive, Art of Doc Photo, and more (current listings -spring/summer 2015).
-One string attached: a short presentation in the MDOCS Wednesday afternoon discussions of documentary pedagogy required.
+We'll pay for an online course at Duke University's Center for Documentary Studies: Topics include memoir writing, interviewing for story, audio postcards, the power of archive, art of documentary phototography and more.
+One string attached: A conversation about the experience with MDOCS faculty and staff is required at the end.

 Teaching documentary skills is demanding.
 MDOCS Teaching Incentives offers an incentive to test what you've learned on your own, or in an MDOCS-sponsored workshop or course, and apply it in your teaching.

 MDOCS staff will always work with you as you develop your module, discuss technology options and availability, provide insight into assignments that have worked, the time media project skillbuilding and creation demands of students, connect you to DocLab student assistants and workshops and help make connections with ongoing Skidmore-Saratoga Memory Projects.

 Request DocLab class support here.